 Goitrogens are compounds that

-However, in regular amounts, goitrogen-containing vegetables such as broccoli and bok choy are beneficial for overall health and do not interfere with thyroid function.
+However, in regular amounts, vegetables that contain goitrogens, such as broccoli and bok choy, are beneficial for overall health and do not interfere with thyroid function.

 Foods that contain goitrogens are typically green cruciferous vegetables, including: